MasterJ93/ATProtoKit/API_GUIDELINES.md

 - Minor updates to this project should only apply to `ATProtoKit`’s minor updates.
 - Major updates to this project should only apply to `ATProtoKit`’s major updates.

+> [!NOTE]
+> This is a living document.
+Please re-visit these guidelines when a new minor or major version of this project is released.

 ## Swift API Design Guidelines
 The [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/) sets the foundation for these principles.
 Adherence to these guidelines is strict, and should only deviate from it if it’s 100% necessary and if there’s no other logical way to get around it.